| | |

 6. Parasailing

-This is a recreational kiting activity where a person is towed behind a boat.
-The sail looks very similar to a parachute but is specially designed for this activity.
 You enter a boat, get fixed to the Shute, and are slowly released into the air by a winch.
 It’s exhilarating to be so far up high in the air.
-On the other hand, quiet and calming at the same time.

-7. Marineland Melanesia – Cassius Crocodile show
+7. Marineland Melanesia

 Entry to the Marineland Melanesia is an extra charge and it’s best to organise that as soon as you get to the Island.
 It’s located around the back of the Island, furthest away from the jetty and along the rainforest walking trail.
-(Check out the Map Below)

 8. Explore the rainforest ECO walks

-Yes, there is an Eco Rainforest on Green Island’s Coral Cay and, more importantly, listed as a National Park.
 Over time, birds have travelled from the mainland (or nearby islands) with seeds to the Island.
-This has transformed the Island into what you see today and made the Rainforest walk one of the best things to do on Green Island.
+This has transformed the Island into what you see today and made the Rainforest Boardwalk.

 You can wander about two kilometres around the Island, learn about the plant life, and check out everything the rainforest has to offer.
 This is home to hundreds of bird species known around the Wet tropics.
 Including, Egrets, Doves, Ospreys, Sea Eagles, Silvereyes, and Wood swallows.
 It literally only took us about 40 minutes to walk the path all the way around.
-Conveniently, it was board walked and very easy to follow.

-Eco Rainforest Walk around Green Island
+Eco Rainforest Walk

 9. Go shopping or Pick up some Souvenirs

 There are a few stores available on the Island, providing gifts, swimwear, clothing, and beachside souvenirs.
 This includes the information counter, Treasures resort shop, and dive shop.
-If you’re looking for souvenirs, then you might want to check out Marineland Melanesia or the Crocodile enclosure for homemade jewellery.

 10. Relax on the Beach

 There is always the option to bring a picnic, or towel and find some space on the beach to chill for the day.
 The lifeguarded section is very safe, and the waters are calm enough for small children.

 This is a beautiful section of the Island with white sandy beaches and clear blue waters.
-Choose to hang around everyone else, or spread out along the beach to somewhere a little quieter.

 The Beach hut hire service can provide umbrellas or chairs to help make the most of the day, but there will be an extra charge.
-This includes the items you can hire for the water sports like canoeing, kayaking, and windsurfing.

-Relaxing on the Beach at Green Island
+Relaxing on the Beach at Green Island Cairns

 11. Take a Helicopter ride

-12. Wunyami (Green Island) Cultural Walking Tour
+12. Cultural Walking Tour

-Let the traditional guides take you around Wunyami (or Green Island) for a captivating local story about 2 tribes who fought and formed the island.
-Consequently, its lucky that the guide has been given approval from the elders to share this story.
-Furthermore, helping you learn more about GuruGulu Gungganji people from Yarrabah and the Gimuy Yidinji people from Cairns.
+Let the traditional guides take you around Wunyami (Aka.
+Green Island) for a captivating local story about 2 tribes who fought and formed the island.

-This tour takes about 1 hour, runs twice a day, and will be an extra charge from the general Green Island Day trip.
+This tour takes about 1 hour, runs twice a day, and will be an extra charge from the general Day trip.
 If you wish to book these tours then please talk to the tour operator or the information desk when you arrive.

-Please Note: Wunyami means, “A place of hunted spirits”.
+Note: Wunyami means, “A place of hunted spirits”.

 How to Get there?